MicrosoftDocs/azure-stack-docs/AKS-Hybrid/secure-communication.md

 ## Certificates and CAs

-In AKS hybrid, these Certificate Authorities (CAs) generate and use the following certificates:
+AKS hybrid generates and uses the following Certificate Authorities (CAs) and certificates.

 **Cluster CA**:
 - The API server has a Cluster CA, which signs certificates for one-way communication from the API server to `kubelet`.